LeetLLM

 6. BERT: truly bidirectional transformers

-Devlin et al. (2019)[8] replaced LSTMs with Transformers and introduced truly bidirectional pre-training, establishing the "pre-train then fine-tune" workflow.
+Devlin et al. (2019)[11] replaced LSTMs with Transformers and introduced truly bidirectional pre-training, which perfected and popularized the "pre-train then fine-tune" workflow.

 Pre-training objectives